svg-sprite/svg-sprite/README.md

 * `symbol`
 * `stack`

 Each of these modes produces it's own specific files and has it's individual configuration.
-You can configure several modes in parallel so that *svg-sprite* runs them simultaneously.
-Activate a mode by adding a like-named key to the `mode` object, either with default configuration or a custom settings object:
+You may enable and configure several modes in parallel so that *svg-sprite* renders them in one run, saving the redundant SVG optimization overhead.
+Enable a specific mode by adding a like-named key to the `mode` object, either with default configuration or a custom settings object:

 ```javascript
 // Activate the 'sprite' mode with default configuration